protimroy/protimroy.github.io/README.md

 ## Notes

-- This site consumes Goku through `build.zig.zon`.
+- Goku is pinned through `build.zig.zon` to `protimroy/goku` on the `v0.1.0-dev` branch.
-- This site is pinned to the current `v0.1.0-dev` Goku line for Zig `0.15.0-dev.885+e83776595`.
+- CI is expected to use the same Zig compiler version as local development: `0.15.0-dev.885+e83776595`.
-- The template is wired for the `theme` and `component` hooks used by this site.
+- The site template currently uses the `theme` and `component` hooks.